iluizacosta/mlp-advanced-ai-topics/README.md

 ---

-**Note:** A secondary training run produced slightly lower results (accuracy ≈ 0.898), which is within the expected variation for stochastic training processes.
+**Note:** A secondary training run was performed after corrections to the pipeline.
+Although it resulted in slightly lower performance metrics, this variation is expected due to the stochastic nature of neural network training.
+The final run is considered more reliable as it reflects the corrected and fully validated pipeline.

 ## 🧠 Model Explanation